spinnaker/spinnaker/testing/citest/README.md

 test_aws_vpc_id' | The default AWS VpcId to use when creating test resources.
-test_aws_security_group_id: The default AWS SecurityGroupId to use when creating test resources.
+test_aws_security_group_id: The default AWS SecurityGroupId to use when creating test resources. test_azure_rg_location | The azure location where the test resources should be created.
+Default to westus. azure_storage_account_key | The key used to read the content from the Azure storage account used by Spinnaker when Spinnaker is configured to use Azure Storage for front50. azure_storage_account_name | The name of the Azure storage account used by Spinnaker when Spinnaker is configured to use Azure Storage for front50.

 ### Account Information